liev2525/Elizondo_Portofolio_Page/index.md

 - ⚡ Fun fact: I like to garden fruits and vegetables.
 - 📫 How to reach me: linicel25@gmail.com

+Click below to view samples of my work.
 ## [Featured Projects 💻](https://liev2525.github.io/Data-Analysis-Portfolio/)
-Click here to view a few samples of my work.

 ## My Skills 🧠